tarwn/lessthandot-hugo/blogs/content/posts/2013-07-16-data-visualization-book-review.md

   </div>

   <p style="text-align: justify">
     The second book I read was written by Andy Kirk (<a href="http://www.visualisingdata.com/">blog</a> | <a href="https://twitter.com/visualisingdata">twitter</a>), who also gives training classes about data visualization.
 In contrast with the previous book, this one talks about the design approach on how to create visualizations.
 In other words, it describes a project-based methodology on how to tackle the process of creating a visualization.
-This might make the book a bit more “dry” to read, but that doesn't make it less interesting.
+This might make the book a bit more "dry" to read, but that doesn't make it less interesting.
   </p>

   <p style="text-align: justify">